-The next standard according to which we'll be judged is by our motives.
+So we will be judged #1 according to our actions, #2 according to our words, and if all that wasn't inclusive enough, #3, we'll be judged according to our motives.
 In the first 18 verses of Matthew's gospel chapter 6, there are people who were doing three things: they were giving to the needy, they were praying, and they were fasting.
-Now those are good things to be doing.
-Even Jesus said "when" you do those things, not "if".
-But interestingly enough, he identifies the people he's talking about who were doing those good things as hypocrites.
+I think we would all agree that those three things are good things to be doing.
+In fact, Jesus himself says, "when you give to the needy... when you pray... when you fast..."
+He doesn't say "if" you do those things, but "when".
+These are all activities we are supposed to be involved in.
+Yet, interestingly enough, he identifies the people he's talking about who are doing these things as hypocrites.
 That's right, hypocrites.
 Why?
-Because they were doing those good things for the wrong reasons, with the wrong motives.
+Because they were doing good things for the wrong reasons.
 They didn't do what they did in order to please God, they did what they did in order to be seen by men.
-They were far more interested in having a fine reputation than they were in the needy, or in seeking God, or in fasting.
+They were far more interested in having a fine reputation than they were in the needy, or in seeking God, or fasting.
 Hypocrisy is a matter of motive.
 It's possible for any one of us to do wonderful things, but to have a foul motive for doing those things.
-So when we stand before God's Judgment Throne, not only will our actions and our words come up for review, but so will our motives.
+So when we stand before God's judgment throne, not only will our actions and our words come up for review, but so will our motives.

-- 1Co.
+- I Co.
 4:5 Therefore judge nothing before the appointed time; wait till the Lord comes.
 He will bring to light what is hidden in darkness and will expose the motives of men's hearts.
-At that time each will receive his praise from God. - 1Chr.
+At that time each will receive his praise from God. - I Chr.
 28:9b for the LORD searches every heart and understands every motive behind the thoughts. - Ro.
 2:16 This will take place on the day when God will judge men's secrets through Jesus Christ, as my gospel declares. - Lk.
-12:2 [Jesus speaking] There is nothing concealed that will not be disclosed, or hidden that will not be made known.
+12:2-3 [Jesus speaking] There is nothing concealed that will not be disclosed, or hidden that will not be made known.
+What you have said in the dark will be heard in the daylight, and what you have whispered in the ear in the inner rooms will be proclaimed from the roofs.

-So if you're like me and you still have a lot of foul motives, take heart.
-You're a candidate for receiving the cleansing power of The Almighty.
-God can change any of us, and he'll be delighted to do that as we ask for his forgiveness and trust him to clean us up.
+So if you're like me and you still have foul motives, take heart.
+You are a candidate for receiving the cleansing power of The Almighty.
+God can change all of us, and He will be delighted to do that as we ask Him and trust Him to do so.
 God can purify any motive!
-Moving on, God will judge us according to the light we have received.
-To whom much is given, much is required.
-The more light, the more revelation, the more grace we've received - or could have received because it was available - the more will be required of us.